LogtalkDotOrg/logtalk3/examples/symbiosis/NOTES.md

 This folder contains several examples of using Prolog built-in meta-predicates and module meta-predicates that take closures as arguments.
-It is used to help testing Logtalk support for dealing with closures as it requires generation of a helper predicate per call to workaround a clash between the way Logtalk compiles predicates and the way a closure is extended to form a goal.
+It is used to help test the Logtalk support for dealing with closures as it requires generation of a helper predicate per call to workaround a clash between the way Logtalk compiles predicates and the way a closure is extended to form a goal.